Jahrom: Population

 As of 2016, Jahrom has a population of 141,634, in 25,946 families.
-Jahrom is the largest city in the southern half of Fars Province, the second one in whole province and 67th most populated city in Iran.
+Jahrom is the largest city in the southern half of Fars province, the second one in the whole province, and the 67th most populated city in Iran.
 As of the same year, the city had a population density of 4754 PD/km2 and +11.38% population growth; while Jahrom County had a population of 228,532 inhabitants; which decreased to 186,269 after the promotion of Khafr District to Khafr County in 2019.

-Race and ethnicity
+At the time of the 2006 National Census, the city's population was 103,023 in 25,946 households.
+The following census in 2011 counted 114,108 people in 32,766 households.
+The 2016 census measured the population of the city as 141,634 people in 43,349 households.

+Ethnicity

 The main ethnic group in Jahrom consists of Persians, while Basseries and Arabs constitute small minorities.
 They had nomadic life and later sedentism.
 Due to the geographical characteristics of Jahrom, specially good Rangeland for nomads, Jahrom has long been a residing area for these nomadic peoples.

 Language

 People in Jahrom speak Persian language.
 They have a special accent which is closely related to Middle Persian.
 The most significant sign of Jahromi accent is dropping the last letter in words ending in vowels.